deepfakes/faceswap/INSTALL.md

 ## Updating faceswap
 It's good to keep faceswap up to date as new features are added and bugs are fixed.
 To do so:
+- If using the GUI you can go to the Tools Menu and select "Check for Updates...".
+This will update Faceswap to the latest code and update your dependencies.
 - If you are not already in your virtual environment follow [these steps](#entering-your-virtual-environment)
 - Enter the faceswap folder: `cd faceswap`
 - Enter the following `git pull --all`
-- Once the latest version has downloaded, make sure your requirements are up to date: `pip install --upgrade -r requirements.txt`
+- Once the latest version has downloaded, make sure your dependencies are up to date.
+There is a script to help with this: `python update_deps.py`

 # General Install Guide
 ## Installing dependencies